mabel-kang/DevSecOps/README.md

    }
 }
 ```
-This execute the SonarQube analysis via a regular Gradle task.
+This execute the SonarQube analysis via a regular Gradle task (if your project uses Gradle).
 After the analysis is completed, view the results at http://localhost:9000.

 Prerequisites:
 - Go to **Manage Jenkins** -> **Manage Plugins** -> **Available** and install the **SonarQube Scanner For Jenkins** plugin.